-Sphere of Influence (SOI): probable physical boundary and service area of the City, as adopted by the Local Agency Formation Commission (LAFCO).
-SOI includes both incorporated unincorporated within which Sebastopol will have the primary responsibility for the provision of public facilities and services.
+Sphere of Influence (SOI): The probable physical boundary and service area of the City, as adopted by the Local Agency Formation Commission (LAFCO).
+The includes both SOI incorporated and unincorporated areas within which Sebastopol will have the primary responsibility for the provision of public facilities and services.
 Lands within the SOI but outside existing city limits may be considered for development after annexation.